ngugimuchangi/alx-low_level_programming/README.md

 ### 0x01.
 C - Variables, if, else, while
 > Loops in C
 ### 0x02.
 C - Functions, nested loops
-> * C functions and nested loops
+> C functions and nested loops
 > * Introduction to header files and function prototypes
 ### Debugging
 > Debugging principles
 ### 0x04.
 C - More functions, more nested loops
 > More on C functions and nested loops
 ### 0x05.
 C - Pointers, arrays and strings
-> * Pointer, arrays and other data structures
+> Pointer, arrays and other data structures
 > * Strings and how to manipulate them
 > * Scope of variables
 ### 0x06.
 C - More pointers, arrays and strings
 > More on pointers, array, strings, data structure and scope of variables
 ### 0x07.
 C - Even more pointers, arrays and strings
+> More on pointers
 > * Double pointers (pointers to pointers)
 > * Multi-dimensional arrays
 ### 0x08.
 C - Recursion